 The village of Matala became famous in the 1960s and ’70s among hippies who set up residence in its Neolithic caves.
 Today, visitors enjoy the sand and pebble beach, the sandstone cliffs, and watching the caves light up at night.

 In the northwest corner of Crete, Falasarna is a resort area with several large sections of relatively quiet beach.
 The white sand makes the sea look azure blue here, and the location is ideal for sunsets.
 Be warned that it can get windy.

 Vai is a golden sand beach backed by a dense ancient palm tree grove that gives the location a distinctive Caribbean feel.
-In the height of summer, it can be packed with people, so shoulder season is the best time to enjoy this unique Crete destination.
+In the height of summer, it can be packed with people, so shoulder season is the best time to enjoy this spot.

 No, this beach is not in Indonesia.
 Bali, Crete, was our favorite beach because it was walking distance from our apartment.
-With several sections to choose from and easy places to rent chairs and have lunch right by the water, we loved Bali beach in Crete.
+With several sections to choose from and easy places to rent chairs and have lunch right by the water, we loved it.
 It’s also a great location for families because there are platforms and toys anchored right in the shallow water.